 The building block approach

-As a modular system, the illustrations can be easily adapted to a wide variety of formats and media and are fully editable.
+As a modular system for corporate design, the illustrations can be easily adapted to a wide variety of formats and media and are fully editable.

 The “atomic design principle” originally comes from software development and was used by programmers: You take the smallest building block as a basis and build on it in a modular way.
 In corporate design, we can take advantage of this by thinking in terms of individual design elements.
 Illustrations offer even more possibilities when we think of them as building blocks.

 For example, individual illustrative components such as faces, hairstyles, bodies and clothing can be variably assembled into characters.
 With the help of further illustrative objects, they can also be quickly expanded into larger scenes with characters, environments and landscapes.
 The resulting illustrations can be adapted and reassembled again and again and are flexible in format.
 They work in all media and applications – from small to large, from wide to narrow, from horizontal to vertical.

 Ready to go!